-- (1) During each conference, teachers partner with families to: - (a) Learn about the child's family, culture and language. - (b) Hear family's observations of their child's strengths, skills, interests, needs and goals. - (c) Gather family's suggestions for class activities and ways their family culture can be included in the classroom and curriculum. - (d) Develop at least one educational or developmental goal for the child, aligned with the child's cultural and language development. - (e) Review and update goals set at previous conferences. - (2) During conferences, teachers share: - (a) Their observations of the child's strengths, skills, interests and development. - (b) Screening results and assessment data. - (c) The child's progress toward: - (i) Meeting their goal(s). - (ii) Kindergarten readiness. - (d) Information about kindergarten and individualized planning for transitions with family. - (3) Contractors must not count time spent in enrollment processes as parent-teacher conferences, though both may happen during one meeting. - (4) Contractors must ensure documentation in ELMS of: - (a) Date, location, topics, and summary of discussion for each parent-teacher conference. - (b) Follow-up plans. - (c) Follow-up contacts between family and teachers outside of regular conferences.
+- (1) During each conference, teachers partner with parents to: - (a) Learn about the child's family, culture and language. - (b) Hear parent's observations of their child's strengths, skills, interests, needs and goals. - (c) Gather parent's suggestions for class activities and ways their family culture can be included in the classroom and curriculum. - (d) Develop at least one educational or developmental goal for the child, aligned with the child's cultural and language development. - (e) Review and update goals set at previous conferences. - (2) During conferences, teachers share: - (a) Their observations of the child's strengths, skills, interests and development. - (b) Screening results and assessment data. - (c) The child's progress toward meeting their goal(s). - (d) Information and individualized planning for transitions with the family.

+- (3) Contractors must not count time spent in enrollment processes as parent-teacher conferences, though both may happen during one meeting. - (4) Contractors must ensure documentation in ELMS of: - (a) Date, location, topics and summary of discussion for each parent-teacher conference. - (b) Follow-up plans. - (c) Follow-up contacts between parents and teachers outside of regular conferences.